kristianwiklund/VM211_Firmware/README.md

 =============

 As mentioned above, wifi credentials are handled through the wifiespat tool example.
-MQTT broker host is set in config.h
+MQTT broker host, NTP server, and timezone configuration are set in config.h

 -------------------------------------------------------